-- 1.0% of the total number of securities then outstanding; or - the average weekly trading volume of our securities during the four calendar weeks preceding the date on which notice of the sale is filed with the SEC.
+- · 1.0% of the total number of securities then outstanding; or - · the average weekly trading volume of our securities during the four calendar weeks preceding the date on which notice of the sale is filed with the SEC.

 Sales under Rule 144 by our efforts also are subject to certain manners of sale provisions, notice requirements and the availability of current public information about us.
 No assurance can be given as to (a) the likelihood that an active market for our common stock will develop, (b) the liquidity of any such market, (c) the ability of our stockholders to sell our securities or (d) the prices that stockholders may obtain for any of our securities.
-No prediction can be made as to the effect, if any, that future sales of securities, or the availability of substantial amounts of our securities, or the perception that such sales could occur, may affect adversely prevailing market prices of our common stock.
+No prediction can be made as to the effect, if any, that future sales of securities, or the availability of securities for future sales, will have on the market price prevailing from time to time.
+Sales of substantial amounts of our securities, or the perception that such sales could occur, may affect adversely prevailing market prices of our common stock.
 See "Risk Factors - Risks Relating to this Offering."